 We know that carers cope best when they have help and support.
 In Australia, there are many services and supports ready to help you and the person you care for.
+But we also know that many carers don’t ask for help.

 Content tagged with 'Stress'

 Most carers find that things change over time – both for the person they care for and for themselves.
 You will probably go through different stages as you care for someone.
+These stages are sometimes called the ‘caring journey’.

 Lesbian, gay, bisexual, transgender and intersex (LGBTI) carers face the same stresses and pressures as other carers.
 But you may also face added problems of discrimination.
+LGBTI carers can use all the same supports and services as other carers, including financial help, respite services and help and advice in many areas.

 You can do this.
 You don’t have to know everything all at once.
 You can get help.